skypjack/entt/docs/md/entity.md

 All it does is pick up the _right_ component for the received entity and invoke the requested method, passing on the arguments if necessary.

+### Proxy

+A `proxy` is a thin wrapper around an entity and a registry.
+It provides the same functions that the registry offers for working with components, such as `emplace`, `get`, `patch`, `remove`, etc. The difference being that the entity is implicitly passed to the registry.

+This class is non-owning, meaning that it can be freely copied and moved around without affecting the entity (in fact, `proxy` happens to be trivially copyable).
+An implication of this is that mutability becomes part of the type.
+We have `entt::proxy` and `entt::const_proxy`.
+A `proxy` stores a non-const pointer to the registry so it can do all the things that can be done with a non-const registry.
+However, a `const_proxy` stores a const pointer to the registry so it has a restricted set of functionalities.
+As you might expect, a `proxy` is implicitly convertible to a `const_proxy` but not the other way around.

+This class is intended to simplify function signatures.
+If you have a function that takes a registry and entity, and does most of its work on that entity, you might want to consider using a `proxy` or `const_proxy`.

 ### Actor